azdavis/millet/doc/errors.md

 val false = 123
 ```

+To fix, do not attempt to rebind these names.

 ## 4024

-Identifiers have "statuses", which can be either "exception", "constructor", or "value".
+Names have "statuses", which can be either "exception", "constructor", or "value".
 These status must be, in a certain precise sense, "compatible" for the purposes of matching a structure against a signature.
 It is an error if they are not.

 ```
 (* error *)